ksemal/bucket-list-travel/README.md

 * Custom swipe guesture class extended from ItemTouchHelper.SimpleCallback
 * Maps SDK for Android and Places API to get map view, determine and show location of a place with marker and zoom

+### Challenges

+* Coroutines implementation in order to get current location asynchronous

 ### Screenshots

 #### Create new traval place flow, edit/remove travel place